 3.15 A Candidate who, at the discretion of the responsible training institution of the Member Association, has sufficient experience and training, goes on to the Training Scheme for Aspirant Guides.

-3.17 Having passed all courses and assessments of the Aspirant Guide Course, the Candidate becomes an Aspirant Guide.
-The status of Aspirant Guide is a transitional statusof a minimum of 1 year and maximum of 5 years.
+Practical learning with supervisor3.17 Having passed all courses and assessments of the Aspirant Guide Course, the Candidate becomes an Aspirant Guide.
+The status of Aspirant Guide is a transitional status.
 The possible activities of an Aspirant Guide are subject to restrictions.

-3.18 During the period of Practice, an Aspirant must complete at least 14 days of Individual Training (7 in general mountaineering/summer and 7 in skiing/winter); and the following requirements must be observed:
+3.18 During Practical Learning with supervisor, an Aspirant must complete at least 14 days (7 in general mountaineering/summer and 7 in skiing/winter); and the following requirements must be observed:

-3.19 Having completed the 50 days of Group Training followed by the 14 days of Practice, the Aspirant can go on to the Mountain Guide Course, which consists of (i) a minimum of 30 days training and tests, divided more or less equally between summer and winter, in which all aspects of the summer, winter and ski mountaineering syllabus are covered and assessed, both practically and theoretically.
+3.19 Having completed the 66 days of Group Training followed by the 14 days of Practical Learning with a supervisor (according to art.
+3.18), the Aspirant can progress to the Mountain Guide Course, which consists of a minimum of 14 days.
+All aspects of summer and winter mountaineering, and of ski mountaineering have to be covered, and assessed by examination, both practically and theoretically.

 3.20 On successful completion of the Mountain Guide Course, the Aspirant becomes a fully qualified Mountain Guide and receives the Diploma of the IFMGA Mountain Guide.
-The certification level is described in the actual version of the reference handbook “Skills and Certifications IFMGA Mountain Guides”.
+The certification level is described in the current version of the Reference Handbook “Skills and Certifications IFMGA Mountain Guides”.

 CPD (Continual Professional Development)